ministryofjustice/moj-frontend/docs/components/scrollable-pane.md

 eleventyNavigation:
   key: Scrollable pane
   parent: Components
-  excerpt: "Use this component when users need to add similar information a couple of times, such as several names for a single application."
+  excerpt: "Use the scrollable pane component when you have content (typically tables) which unavoidably overflowing the page."
 ---

 {% example "/examples/scrollable-pane", 470 %}